-Kodi fans have been patiently waiting for the a good, reliable IPTV Stalker Alternative.
-Popular IPTV service cCloud, which has been around for a while, has come out with a Kodi cCloud add-on.
+Popular IPTV service cCloud is a great IPTV Stalker replacement. cCloud has been around for a while and now has a Kodi cCloud add-on.
 Read on for information about cCloud!

 cCloud is an IPTV live TV add-on that has been around for a while.
 The add-on is available in the PodGod repo. cCloud is a team dedicated to making sure that IPTV stream links are kept live and up to date.
 The team organizes m3u streams and playlists from around the web and updates the address within the cCloud interface.
 The new Kodi add-on brings those features over to our favorite media platform.